Is Your Environment Operationally Ready?

 SolarWinds Agent Inventory.

-Disk Space Utilisation (windows servers).
+Disk Space Utilisation (MS Windows servers).

-Disk Space Utilisation (linux servers).
+Disk Space Utilisation (Linux servers).

 CPU Average Utilisation in (%) over Last 24 Hours for Windows and Linux Servers.